Indicates that a node is, on average, close to all other nodes in the network.

 Given an \(n\)-node undirected graph \(G = (V, E)\), the adjacency matrix \(A\) is defined as

-The above equation says that the importance of node \(i\) is proportional to the sum of the other nodes \(j\) when \(i\) is connected to \(j\).
+Put another way, the importance of node \(i\) is proportional to the sum of the importance of the other nodes \(j\) directly connected to \(i\).

 In matrix form, this can be written as